 The reference calculus for first-class polymorphism is System F which is explicitly typed.
 As remarked by Rémy (2005) one would like to have the expressiveness of System F combined with the convenience of Hindley-Milner type inference.
 Unfortunately, full type inference for System F is undecidable (Wells 1999).
-Therefore, the only way to achieve our goal is to augment Hindley-Milner type inference with just enough programmer provided annotations to make programming with first-class polymorphism practical.
+Therefore, the only way to achieve our goal is to augment Hindley-Milner type in-